Holiday gift ideas from the City of Winnipeg

 If you are looking for unique gifts this holiday season, we have a few options to help make your search a little easier.

 We offer recreation gift cards that can be used for a wide range of activities in the Leisure Guidefacility admission or membershipsequipment rentals, and rental permits.
-The cards can be loaded with any amount from $5 to $500 and can be purchased at our indoor pools, Fort Rouge Leisure Centre, Freight House Recreation Centre, Peguis Trail Health and Fitness Centre, and at 395 Main Street on weekdays from 8:30 a.m. - 4:30 p.m.
+The cards can be loaded with any amount from $5 to $500.
+They can be purchased at our indoor pools, Fort Rouge Leisure Centre, Freight House Recreation Centre, and at 395 Main Street on weekdays from 8:30 a.m. - 4:30 p.m.

 While you can’t play a round on the course right now, you can buy one as a gift for next season by picking up a Golf Services gift card.
 It’s redeemable for green fees, rentals, and golf merchandise.
-You can order them online to be mailed to you.
+You can purchase them in person or order them online and pick them up at our office.
+Please call 204-986-3781 to arrange a convenient time.

 Unique gifts